 In this photo of the boat just before I acquired it, you can see the original pilothouse.
-That area off to the left (over the chart table) is becoming the Internet Alcove, with the data collection stuff all just under the tabletop; the control panels around that chair are being completely re-done.
+That area off to the left (over the chart table) is becoming the network console, with the data collection stuff all just under the tabletop; the control panels around that chair are being completely re-done.
 It’s not visible in this picture, but the most awkward area was off to the right and just out of frame… another panel that was even harder to use than the main one, carrying AC breakers, a cluster for the Yanmar generator, and controls for a long-gone watermaker.
 For years, I’ve been eying that region with thoughts of converting it to galley-related stowage, so I decided to blend all AC and DC controls into the new integrated console.
 While this does raises a few safety issues, it’s nothing that can’t be overcome.

 Since this change involved new breaker panels, I spent quite a bit of time fine-tuning the list of circuits and trying to think far enough ahead to accommodate future additions.
 I threw together a database (FileMaker) that gave me a place to keep notes, locations, and related data for the 80 or so circuit-protection devices on the boat (including random fuses).
 A typical record is shown here, though I found that it was most useful showing groups as a sorted table.